JadinHeaston/sync-application/README.md

 ### Contribute (Cont)
 Contribute will copy any new changes from directory one to directory two.
+No deletions will NEVER occur within directory two.
 Renaming a file on directory one will result in a new copy of the file within directory two.
-No deletions or overwrites will NEVER occur within directory two.
+A modified file on directory one will cause the matching file on directory two to be overwritten.
 ### Echo
 Echo will echo any changes made in directory one to directory two.
 Changes will only occur within directory two.